Queensland Conveyancing FAQ

 Often clients will find that after receiving their Building & Pest report, there are issues highlighted in the report that the inspector has uncovered.
 We are not experts in the actual Building or Pest inspection – that is why you engage and pay for a qualified inspector.

-We always suggest clients to go back to their inspector to understand the costs/impact/severity of any issues that are uncovered, and then of course we will assist to help you negotiate and ensure you are protected legally!
+We always suggest clients go back to their inspector to understand the costs, impact and severity of any issues uncovered.
+Then of course we will help you negotiate and make sure you are protected legally!

 Absolutely.
 We have three office locations – Spring Hill in the Brisbane CBD, Manly on Brisbane’s Bayside, and Bundall on the Gold Coast.
-All sites have parking available, and we encourage any clients that wish to come in for a face-to-face meeting to book in to one of our offices (whichever is most convenient) to come and get support.
+All sites have parking available.
+If you would like a face-to-face meeting, just book in to whichever office is most convenient and come get support.

 We do not charge any extra for attending the office, and all of our offices have qualified witnesses that can assist with documentation signing and witnessing.
-In fact, we do not bill any extra for additional emails or phone calls – making our pricing competitive and giving our clients the peace of mind that they will not be charged extra to speak with us or ask any extra questions.
+In fact, we do not bill any extra for additional emails or phone calls.
+That keeps our pricing competitive and gives our clients peace of mind – you will never be charged extra to speak with us or ask questions.

 REIQ stands for Real Estate Institution of Queensland, and is Queensland’s peak real estate governing body (for over 100 years).
 The REIQ has standardised contracts for the purchase and sale of property in Queensland, and is the most common contracts that is seen for property transactions across the state.